Pontyarelle/Pontyarelle/README.md

 ## Hello, i'm Pontyarelle Pacheco 🖐

 <li>About me:</li>
-   🎓👨‍🎓 I'm a Full Stack Developer Jr from Brazil, who loves open source and currently working at FORD on CATMAP project.
+   🎓👨‍🎓 I'm a Full Stack Developer Jr from Brazil, who loves open source and currently working at FORD.
    I mainly code in TypeScript and Java.
 I love develop with modern web frameworks like Angular, React and React Native.
    I'm always learning and looking for new challenges.